This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 - You don’t have to let them in unless they have a search warrant signed by a judge.

 - Ask to see the warrant.
+It must have your address as the place to search or your name as the subject of an arrest warrant and be signed by a judge.
 Officers can only search the areas and for the items listed on the warrant.
 An arrest warrant allows police to enter the home of the person listed on the warrant if they believe the person is inside.
 A warrant of removal/deportation (ICE warrant) does not allow officers to enter a home without consent.

 - Even if officers have a warrant, you may remain silent.
 If you choose to speak, step outside and close the door.
 Never lie.